j-u-p-iter/custom-error/README.md

 - get much more descriptive errors.
 With such types of errors it's much easier to detect the reason and the place of an error;
 - handle errors more carefully, that will allow us to understand code we write much better.

+## Requirements for Custom Errors

+- custom errors should extend from base Error class.
+We should be able to detect them by `instanceof Error`
+- custom errors should support basic error properties, base Error class supports: `message`, `name`, `stack`
+- custom errors shouldn't contain in stack internal implementation details, like CustomError class or functions-creators we can use to create custom class instances.

 Our errors should support basic error properties like `message`, `name` and, preferably, `stack`.
 But they also may have other properties of their own, e.g. `HttpError` objects may have a `statusCode` property with a value like 404 or 403 or 500.

 JavaScript allows to use throw with any argument, so technically our custom error classes don’t need to inherit from `Error`.
 But if we inherit, then it becomes possible to use obj instanceof Error to identify error objects.
 So it’s better to inherit from it.